 Check out my favorite Pulse Diva, Kelly Floyd, and her assortment of thoughts on the show.
 So long, and thanks for all the fish.

-Tags: aj lee, aksana, big show, Booker T, brodus clay, Camacho, Cody Rhodes, Daniel Bryan, Drew McIntyre, Epico, Ezekiel Jackson, Hornswoggle, hunico, Intercontinental Championship, Jinder Mahal, Josh Mathews, Justin Gabriel, Lillian Garcia, lumberjack match, Mark Henry, Michael Cole, Mike Gojira, Primo, Rosa Mendes, Roulette, Santino Marella, sheamus, Smackdown, ted dibiase, Teddy Long, the usos, Vickie Guerrero, Wade Barrett, William Regal, World Heavyweight Championship, WWE, WWE Tag Team Championship
+Tags: aj lee, aksana, big show, Booker T, brodus clay, Camacho, Cody Rhodes, Daniel Bryan, Drew McIntyre, Epico, Ezekiel Jackson, Hornswoggle, hunico, Intercontinental Championship, Jinder Mahal, Josh Mathews, Justin Gabriel, Lillian Garcia, Mark Henry, Michael Cole, Mike Gojira, Primo, Rosa Mendes, Santino Marella, sheamus, Smackdown, ted dibiase, Teddy Long, the usos, Vickie Guerrero, Wade Barrett, William Regal, World Heavyweight Championship, WWE, WWE Tag Team Championship